bahrus/custom-enhancements/README.md

 ### Scenario I  User makes internals public

 In the above example, the "internls_" property is actually made publicly accessible, which is how MDN documents this feature.
 Safari makes [it private](https://webkit.org/blog/13711/elementinternals-and-form-associated-custom-elements/).
-Going with the latter approach, suppose we did this:
+Going with the latter approach, and adopting the more static, declarative way of attaching features, suppose we did this:

 ```TypeScript